Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 Top employers offering STEM apprenticeships

-• Science apprenticeship providers include GSK, RSPCA, and Thames Valley Police
+• Science: GSK, RSPCA, Thames Valley Police

-• Technology apprenticeship providers include Google, Amazon, ITV, and BT
+• Technology: Google, Amazon, ITV, BT

-• Maths apprenticeship providers include Lloyds Bank, Coca-Cola, Santander, and HMRC
+• Maths: Lloyds Bank, Coca-Cola, Santander, HMRC

 You also have the option to complete a wide variety of apprenticeships online, which not only expands your opportunities but also offers greater flexibility.